Mogwai Fear Satan

 "Mogwai Fear Satan" (sometimes referred to as "Fear Satan") is an instrumental by Scottish post-rock group Mogwai.
 It appears as the closing track for their 1997 debut studio album, Mogwai Young Team.

+Pitchfork ranked the song at No. 160 in its list of the Top 200 Tracks of the 1990s.

 Overview

 "Mogwai Fear Satan" is a 16-minute instrumental, using basic rock instrumentation: guitars, bass, and drums, along with flute.
 The origin of the song title stems from bassist Dominic Aitchison’s, the only religious member of Mogwai, fear of the Devil, due to his Catholic upbringing.

 Musical composition

 "Mogwai Fear Satan" begins with a guitar melody riff consisting of three chords by Stuart Braithwaite and John Cummings, which is soon joined by bass played by Dominic Aitchison and a frantic drumbeat played by Martin Bulloch, which gradually fades in.
 The same guitar riff is repeated throughout the song, at times heavily distorted.
 During the quiet parts of the song, in the buildup to the explosion of sound and feedback which Mogwai are known for, there is a quiet flute melody played by Shona Brown (who was thirteen at the time of recording) over tribal-sounding drums.
 The song slowly fades out into feedback and noise.